 46. Layout Quality

-If you are using well-structured layout which gives immediate visibility to the main content, your webpage will rank higher in search results.
+If you are using a well-structured layout which gives immediate visibility to the main content, your webpage will rank higher in search results.
 Don’t let the user scroll to get to the beginning of the article he/she is looking for.

 47. Close Keywords